testing-library/native-testing-library-docs/docs/intro.md

 writing good tests using this library will force you to give more consideration to whether what you're doing is an accessible experience for all of your users.

-This library may work with any any testing framework like Jest or Mocha, but we do recommend you use Jest with the `react-native` Jest preset.
+This library may work with any testing framework like Jest or Mocha, but we do recommend you use Jest with the `react-native` Jest preset.
 We have not tested it in any other environment, and likely won't be able to support usage with another library.